 Any Net Proceeds from Asset Sales that are not applied or invested as provided in the preceding two paragraphs will constitute "Excess Proceeds."
-When the aggregate amount of Excess Proceeds exceeds \$25.0 million, PCA will make an Asset Sale Offer to all Holders of exchange notes and all holders of other Indebtedness that is PARI PASSU with the exchange notes containing provisions similar to those set forth in the notes indenture with respect to offers to purchase or redeem with the proceeds of sales of assets to purchase the maximum principal amount of exchange notes and such other PARI PASSU Indebtedness that may be purchased out of the Excess Proceeds.
-The offer price in any Asset Sale Offer will be equal to 100% of principal amount plus accrued and unpaid interest and Liquidated Damages, if any, to the date of purchase, and will be payable in cash.
-If any Excess Proceeds remain after consummation of an Asset Sale Offer, PCA may use such Excess Proceeds for any purpose not otherwise prohibited by the Indenture.
-If the aggregate principal amount of exchange notes and such other PARI PASSU Indebtedness tendered into such Asset Sale Offer exceeds the amount of Excess Proceeds, the trustee shall select the exchange notes and such other PARI PASSU Indebtedness to be purchased on a pro rata basis based on the principal amount of exchange notes and such other PARI PASSU Indebtedness tendered.
+When the aggregate amount of Excess Proceeds exceeds \$25.0 million, PCA will make an Asset Sale Offer to you and all holders of other Indebtedness that ranks equally with the exchange notes containing provisions similar to those set forth in the notes indenture with respect to offers to purchase or redeem with the proceeds of sales of assets to purchase the maximum principal amount of exchange notes and the other Indebtedness of equal rank that may be purchased out of the Excess Proceeds.
+The offer price in any

+Asset Sale Offer will be equal to 100% of principal amount plus accrued and unpaid interest and Liquidated Damages, if any, to the date of purchase, and will be payable in cash.
+If any Excess Proceeds remain after consummation of an Asset Sale Offer, PCA may use the Excess Proceeds for any purpose not otherwise prohibited by the notes indenture.
+If the aggregate principal amount of exchange notes and the other Indebtedness of equal rank tendered into the Asset Sale Offer exceeds the amount of Excess Proceeds, the trustee shall select the exchange notes and the other Indebtedness of equal rank to be purchased on a pro rata basis based on the principal amount of exchange notes and the other Indebtedness of equal rank tendered.
 Upon completion of each Asset Sale Offer, the amount of Excess Proceeds shall be reset at zero.

-Notwithstanding the four preceding paragraphs, PCA will be permitted to apply Timberlands Net Proceeds (which amount shall be reduced on a dollar for dollar basis by the amount of Timberlands Net Proceeds used to make a Timberlands Repurchase in accordance with the first paragraph described under the caption "-Optional Redemption") to repurchase or redeem, or pay a dividend on, or a return of capital with respect to, any Equity Interests of PCA, or repurchase or redeem subordinated exchange debentures, if:
+Notwithstanding the four preceding paragraphs, PCA will be permitted to apply Timberlands Net Proceeds, which amount shall be reduced on a dollar for dollar basis by the amount of Timberlands Net Proceeds used to make a Timberlands Repurchase in accordance with the first paragraph described under the caption "-Optional Redemption", to repurchase or redeem, or pay a dividend on, or a return of capital with respect to, any Equity Interests of PCA, or repurchase or redeem subordinated exchange debentures, if:

-- the repurchase, redemption, dividend or return of capital is consummated within 90 days of the final sale of such Timberlands Sale; - (2) PCA's Debt to Cash Flow Ratio at the time of such Timberlands Repurchase, after giving pro forma effect to (a) such repurchase, redemption, dividend or return of capital, (b) the Timberlands Sale and the application of the net proceeds therefrom and (c) any increase or decrease in fiber, stumpage or similar costs as a result of the Timberlands Sale, as if the same had occurred at the beginning of the most recently ended four full fiscal quarter period of PCA for which internal financial statements are available, would have been no greater than 4.5 to 1; and - (3) in the case of a repurchase or redemption of all of the then outstanding preferred stock, new preferred stock or subordinated exchange debentures, no Timberlands Net Proceeds have previously been applied to redeem exchange notes or repurchase or redeem, or pay a dividend on, or a return of capital with respect to, any other Equity Interests of PCA.
+- (1) the repurchase, redemption, dividend or return of capital is consummated within 90 days of the final sale of the Timberlands Sale; - (2) PCA's Debt to Cash Flow Ratio at the time of the Timberlands Repurchase, after giving pro forma effect to: - (a) the repurchase, redemption, dividend or return of capital; - (b) the Timberlands Sale and the application of the net proceeds therefrom; and - (c) any increase or decrease in fiber, stumpage or similar costs as a result of the Timberlands Sale, as if the same had occurred at the beginning of the most recently ended four full fiscal quarter period of PCA for which internal financial statements are available, would have been no greater than 4.5 to 1; and

+(3) in the case of a repurchase or redemption of all of the then outstanding preferred stock, new preferred stock or subordinated exchange debentures, no Timberlands Net Proceeds have previously been applied to redeem exchange notes or repurchase or redeem, or pay a dividend on, or a return of capital with respect to, any other Equity Interests of PCA.